cortex-lab/alyx-client/README.md

 # alyx-client (work in progress)

-The Alyx Python client provides a simple API and command-line interface to interrogate the Alyx server via the REST API.
+The Alyx Python client provides a simple API and command-line interface to query the Alyx server via the REST API, and to manage file transfers with Globus.

 ### Features